-After a few minutes of running Helm we should have our Kafka cluster running and ready to accept requests.
+After a few minutes of running Helm we should have our Apache Kafka cluster running and ready to accept requests.
 Now we need to set it up.
-The first thing to do is to create a new topic, lets use the Kafka manager that we have just installed.
+The first thing to do is to create a new topic, let’s use the Apache Kafka manager that we have just installed.

 It is very important for the following setup that all the OpenShift app nodes are spread across all the AWS Availability Zones.
 Zookeeper has been designed to be fault tolerant and to do that, two or more pods can’t run on the same machine.
 This is defined in StatefulSets: